msoeken/cirkit/README.md

 ## Executing CirKit Programs

 Executables can be found in the directory `build/programs'.
-Form the build directory call e.g. `programs/circuit_info'
+From the build directory call e.g. `programs/circuit_info'